segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 ### Creating your Destination Function

 To create a Destination Function:
-1. Go to [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog) in the Segment App Catalog.
+1. Go to [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog) in the Segment Catalog within your workspace.
-2. Click the `+ New Function` button.
+2. Click the `New Function` button.
 3. Select `Destination Function` and click the `Build` button.

 ![Create a Destination Function](images/create.png)

 ### Writing your Function

-The Code Editor page appears after you click `Build` button.
+After you click `Build` button, you will be redirected to the code editor.
 Here, you can take full control of your destination logic.
 Segment provides templates that make it simple to send data to the API Endpoint and offer example code to help you get started.

 Start by replacing the generic endpoint provided with the API Endpoint for your tool or internal service.